MaxKruse/Sched1AutoRestockMod/AutoRestock/package_resources/README.md

-# LateShift
+# AutoRestock

-Allows employees to work past 4AM and without an assigned bed or locker.
-Autopay employees and configure whether pay is deducted from cash or your bank account.
+If you're tired of spending all your time restocking shelves and stations, this mod will automatically restock empty slots and charge your cash balance or bank account.
+A spiritual successor to Reshelves (RIP).
+Configurable through any mod management mod.

 ## Configuration

-The configuration file is LateShiftSettings.json, and is generated in Schedule I's UserData directory when the mod is run for the first time.
-It can easily be edited by hand with any text editor (eg, Notepad).
-The default mod configuration is to allow employees to work past 4AM, and to withdraw employee pay from cash.

-## Compatibility

-This mod is not compatible with other mods that affect employee working hours or autopay.
+Configurable through any mod management mod (phone apps, etc).
+Or, you can edit AutoRestock.cfg in Schedule I's UserData directory with any text editor (eg, Notepad).

 ## Source